Luca3317/TMPEffects/Documentation~/manual/timeline_integration.md

 <link rel="stylesheet" type="text/css" href="../styles.css">

 # Timeline integration
 TMPEffects is integrated with [Unity's Timeline package](https://docs.unity3d.com/Packages/com.unity.timeline@1.2/manual/index.html), providing its own timeline clips and markers.
+Be aware that both clips require the associated TMPAnimator to be animating (/previewing in edit mode) for the clips to take effect.

 ## Clips
 At the moment, TMPEffects provides two different clip types.